mtfishman/SymbolicArrays.jl/README.md

-In the future we plan to support other expression manipulations, such as `substitute` (similar to [Symbolics.substitute](https://docs.sciml.ai/Symbolics/stable/manual/expression_manipulation/#SymbolicUtils.substitute)) for substituting a subexpression with a new subexpression, more expression order optimization backends, and symbolic differentiation.
+In the future we plan to support other expression manipulations, such as `substitute` (similar to [Symbolics.substitute](https://docs.sciml.ai/Symbolics/stable/manual/expression_manipulation/#SymbolicUtils.substitute)) for substituting a subexpression with a new subexpression, more evaluation order optimization backends, and symbolic differentiation.

 ## Plans